Soft, tender, and authentic. With 4 simple ingredients, you're about to learn how to make vegan flour tortillas from scratch.

 We're definitely not sold on using lard (couple of vegans here), so we've included neutral oil in our recipe.
 Any one will do.

-We've heard of people using coconut oil, but we wanted to keep things as cheap and authentic as possible.
+We've heard of people using coconut oil, but we wanted to keep things as cheap and authentic as possible for this vegan tortilla recipe.

-You can definitely make a salt-free recipe, but it really helps elevate the overall taste.
-We wouldn't recommend skipping it.
+You can definitely make these salt-free, but it does help elevate the overall taste.
+We wouldn't recommend skipping salt.

 You've probably also seen a lot of flour tortilla recipes that call for baking powder, but we don't find this necessary at all.